 Pitt-Greensburg has several offices that offer additional support to students who may be struggling academically.
-(See Student Services section for further information.)
+(See the Student Life and Success section for further information.)

-- The Counseling Center, located in Chambers Hall, offers free, confidential counseling for all students, including supportive counseling for issues that directly impact academic performance: - o Depression that can impact attendance and motivation - o Anxiety that can lead to attending and participating in class - o Attention problems that can impact attendance, focus, and work completion - Career Services, located in Chambers Hall, helps students prepare to reach their professional goals.
-Career staff help students to: - o identify career options related to academic majors. - o connect with networking, job shadowing, and internship opportunities. - o prepare for and apply to graduate programs. - create resumes and cover letters for job searches - The Learning Resources Center, located in Millstein Library, offers: - Disability Services (learning accommodations) - 0 Tutoring - o The Writing Center - Study skills help
+• The Counseling Center, located in Chambers Hall, offers free, confidential counseling for all students, including supportive counseling for issues that directly impact academic performance:

+- o Depression that can impact attendance and motivation - Anxiety that can lead to attending and participating in class - Attention problems that can impact attendance, focus, and work completion - Office of Career Services, located in Chambers Hall, helps students prepare to reach their professional goals.
+Career staff help students to: - o identify career options related to academic majors. - o connect with networking, job shadowing, and internship opportunities. - prepare for and apply to graduate programs. - o create resumes and cover letters for job searches - The Learning Resources Center, located above Millstein Library, offers: - Tutoring - The Writing Center - Study skills help - Disability Services - Classroom accommodations - Housing accommodations